Ululation: Middle East

 Ululation is commonly used in Middle Eastern weddings.
-In the Arab world, zaghārīt (Arabic: زغاريت) is a ululation performed to honor someone.
-For example, zagharits are widely performed and documented in Egyptian movies featuring traditional Egyptian weddings, where women are known for their very long and very loud performed ululations.
-Another example of the incorporation of ululations into traditional wedding songs can be found in Zaghareed (also spelled zaghareet), a collection of traditional Palestinian wedding songs reinterpreted and rearranged by Mohsen Subhi and produced in 1997 by the Palestinian National Music and Dance Troupe El-Funoun.
+In the Arab world, zaghrouta (Arabic: زغروتة; pl. zaghārīt زغاريت) is a ululation performed to honor someone.
+For example, Zaghareets are widely performed and documented in Egyptian movies, featuring traditional Egyptian weddings, dating back to the 1940s, in which women perform very long, very loud Egyptian-style ululations to celebrate the groom and bride.
+Another example of modern incorporation of ululations into traditional wedding songs can be found in Zaghareed (also spelt zaghareet), a collection of traditional Palestinian wedding songs reinterpreted and rearranged by Mohsen Subhi and produced in 1997 by the Palestinian National Music and Dance Troupe El-Funoun.

 Ululations are a part of Kurdish culture.
-They are commonly heard during henna nights, weddings and Newroz as it's a display of celebration.
+They are commonly heard during henna nights, weddings and Newroz as they are a display of celebration.

 Ululation also occurs among Mizrahi Jews during simcha (festive occasions) such as at the inauguration of a Torah scroll (hachnasat sefer Torah), brit milah (circumcision), communal celebrations, weddings, bar mitzvah celebrations, and most of all at henna celebrations.
 Recordings of various styles of ululations are commonly found in the music of artists performing Mizrahi styles of music.

+Kel or kel keshidan is a form of ululation practiced in various regions of Iran, particularly in Mazanderan, and by Persians in Shiraz, in Fars province, and areas such as Abarkuh, in Yazd province.
+It is a vocal expression performed mainly by women during celebratory rituals, especially weddings.
+In traditional ceremonies, “Women who enter the house put their hands on their mouths and make special sounds called, ‘kel’ and ‘kel keshidan’.”
+This act is reciprocated by other women present and functions as both a greeting and a communal expression of joy.